aabdoo23/electionSystem/README.md

 # electionSystem
-Election System
-The Election System is a program that allows users to manage election campaigns, register new candidates and voters, and monitor the voting process.
+Election System is a program that allows users to manage election campaigns, register new candidates and voters, and monitor the voting process.
 It is a GUI-based desktop application built using Java Swing.

 # Features
 The Election System has the following features: